Get an instant quote

 Note unspecified machining tolerances in 2D engineering drawing

 The expectation of tolerance should be in line with the material’s machinability.
-Soft or abrasive plastics are more challenging for tight tolerances, whereas metals and certain composites can achieve higher precision in CNC machining.
+Soft, flexible or abrasive plastics are more challenging to machine to tight tolerances, whereas metals, more rigid plastics and certain composites can achieve higher precision in CNC.
+For standard plastic parts, machinists commonly use ISO 2768-1 Medium, while for metals and other rigid materials, ISO 2768-1 Fine is generally used.

 Precision Machining With HLH — Get a Quote